Who Are Our Developers?

 Bulletin Board for Developers

-We have a Google Group for LANDIS-II Developers (see panel to the right).
+We have a Google Group for LANDIS-II Developers.
 This is a moderated group devoted to questions about programming for LANDIS-II.
 There is a separate bulletin board for model users.

 LANDIS-II Source Code

 All of our code is freely available (under an open-source license) at GitHub.
 Our open-source goals are to increase transparency and promote collaboration.
 Each extension has a standard C# project file, allowing developers to quickly download and compile code.